andrewbelles/population-density/testbench/README.md

 | Stacking | Logistic | 0.6252 | 0.5380 | 0.8447 |
 | CorrectAndSmooth | queen | 0.6456 | 0.5686 | 0.8771 |

 Accompanying this table are figures showing class predictions of CONUS from each stage of the model.
 Majority refers to a majority vote between the predictions of each expert model for the VIIRS, TIGER, and NLCD datasets after the first stage.
+MAE refers to the mean absolute error of predictions.

 ![True County Classifications](images/true_class.png)